 • Lead by example.
 It’s easier to remain consistent with exercise if you have a workout buddy to keep you on track!
 Be a wellness role model for your student by exercising with them!
 This could look like walking the dog together, riding bikes, going for a long walk, hiking—you name it!

-For more info, feel free to consult the U.S. Department of Health & Human Services’ Physical Activity Guidelines for Americans.
+For more info, feel free to consult the U.S. Department of Health and Human Services’ Physical Activity Guidelines for Americans.